 When weighing the good or evil of a philosophy you must always consider how easily this can be done — how could it be abused?
 The most dangerous philosophical tools are exactly those which seem most reasonable, but which permit some subtle manipulation.
 The ideas that we all recognize as dangerous, aren’t so dangerous because our immune system is primed against them.
 The devil comes well dressed and charismatic.

 These poles of Good and Evil are permanent fixtures of the human psyche.
 They are there and we must fill them with something.
 Once we have our values and morality we populate the poles with the corresponding Good and Evil concepts and principles, but mostly we populate them with symbols, characters, and archetypes.
-Words and concepts are too flat, too inert, too static — they are not rich enough to represent the complexity of Good and Evil, nor are people animated or captured by rational and philosophical arguments (how many people read or care about philosophy?) — we need the living depth of symbols, characters, and archetypes.
+Words and concepts are too flat, too inert, too static — they are not rich enough to represent the complexity of Good and Evil, nor are people animated or captured by rational and philosophical arguments (how many people read or care about philosophy?) — we need the living depth of symbols, characters, archetypes, and narrative.

 These archetypal figures should be highly refined, sophisticated, and complex characters that capture the truest essence of Good and Evil.
 This is the domain of religion and myth.
 Religions spend eons distilling these concepts into their essences and representing them in vivid characters and stories — which themselves evolve over eons.